 The water here is mostly choppy with a small wave.
 Wind is cross-on and onshore, best in the summer months when the trades reach between 15 – 25 knots.

 This is a nice little sandy bay more known by the locals.
-The water here is quite shallow, maybe a bit too shallow when the tide is low, so it’s the best talk walk a couple hundred meters or so for a better depth.
+The water here is quite shallow, maybe a bit too shallow when the tide is low, so it’s better to walk out a couple hundred meters or so for a better depth.
 The area here is a little bit rocky, so that’s something to watch out for.
 Although the wind is a bit gusty, it pick up pretty well especially during the summer months with the tradies from South to Southwest.

 Also known as Kite Arena.
 This spot is a set of few different kitesurfing spots that work together really well in building up an awesome kite arena, hence the name.
 The water here is just the most beautiful blue, crystal clear surface reflecting the sun rays.

 The best place to launch is at the very south point of the Five Cays, It’s a little sandy bay with plenty of space for launches, shallow water and a small wave.
 From here ride a bit more down South until you pass a small fishing marina.
 This would be your second spot called the Fisherman Lagoon.
 This is a beautiful lagoon with butter flat water and a couple of tiny islands in the middle.